 On the whole, over half of all Amazon sellers spend below $5,000 at launch, and nearly one quarter spend no more than $1,000.

-Ecommerce isn’t a get-rich-quick tactic—it takes time to start generating profits.
+Ecommerce isn’t a get-rich-quick tactic—it takes time to generate profits.
 While the majority of Amazon arbitrage, wholesale, and dropshipping sellers turn a profit within three months of launching their businesses, private label sellers usually take longer.

 But the outlook is generally positive: 63% of all third-party Amazon sellers achieve profitability within the first year of launching their business.